When can I vote?

 What if I’m told I can’t vote?

-If you are registered in Johnson County, you can vote in this election.
+If you are registered in Johnson County and live in a city or town, you can vote in this election.
 If you are registered in another county, you must vote there.
 If you are not registered, you will not be able to vote.
 The voter registration deadline has passed.

 What can’t I bring to the polls?